MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ## Upgrade

-If you have a Surface Hub 2S, you can upgrade to the new experience via the Surface Hub 3 Compute Cartridge.
+If you have a Surface Hub 2S, you can upgrade to the new experience via the Surface Hub 3 Compute Cartridge (formerly Surface Hub 3 Pack).
 See [Install and manage Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-compute-cartridge.md) to learn more.

 ## IT management of Surface Hub running MTR-W